 - Juice of 1 large lemon, 2 tbsp fresh lemon juice

-- 2 tbsp quality extra virgin olive oil, more for later
+- 2 tablespoons quality extra virgin olive oil, more for later

 Instructions